'Star Wars' Actress Carrie Fisher 'Stable' After In-Flight Heart Attack

 C'mon, it's not that much of a stretch, is it?

-Re:Grim Reaper misses one, picks off another (Score:4, Insightful)
+Re:Grim Reaper misses one, picks off another (Score:5, Insightful)

 As much as I grieve for one and hope for the recovery of the other, I don't see how they're connected.